Should I use Type F or Dexron transmission fluid for a vehicle with TH350 and TH400 transmission? How much fluid does my car need?

 The Castrol 03520C Transmax DEX/MERC fluid has excellent friction durability resulting in smooth transmission efficiency.
 It is designed to protect critical transmission components and extend the life of the transmission.

-Ford and General Motors approved to use it in their older vehicles.
+Ford and GM approved to use it in their older vehicles.
 The product meets or exceeds the requirements of General Motors Dexron IIIH and Ford Mercon in terms of industry specifications and OEM approvals.

 This lubricant is capable of operating in extreme temperatures, providing superior high temperature protection for normal and highway driving.
 Furthermore, it has exceptional oxidation resistance and helps to keep the viscosity level stable.
 Its low viscosity formula plays an important part in improving fuel efficiency.